mikkokotila/growgrowbaby/README.md

 4) Follow the instructions in Balena Ethcher to flask your USB
 5) Unmount the USB from your local machine, and move onto the next step

+### 2. Installing Raspbian OS on your Raspberry Pi

+**REQUIREMENTS**:

+- USB drive or SD card with Raspbian OS image flashed
+- Raspberry Pi 3 B+
+- Power sources for the Raspberry Pi
+- Keyboard
+- Mouse
+- Screen

+1) Stick the USB (or SD card) you have from the previous steps, into your Raspberry Pi
+2) Power-on the Raspberry Pi (you nee
+3) Follow the on-screen